AskExplain/encoding_information/README.md

 ![alt text](https://raw.githubusercontent.com/AskExplain/encoding_information/alpha_test_v2022.1/figures/encoded_vs_original_mixed_model.png)

 Given information is being encoded, it is expected for there to be information loss leading to higher variability compared to the standard linear mixed model.
-However, due to reduced sample size via an encoding the runtime is faster - almost half the speed of the original mixed model according to the R package GMMAT.

-An encoding to a small sample size (m = 100 encoded samples) reduces the runtime compared to an encoding to a larger sample size (m = 300 encoded samples) - yet the reduced sample size has greater sampling variability.
+However, the encoding has a lower sampling variability compared to AI-REML, and HE-regression, while running 5x faster on average than AI-REML.
+HE regression runs the fastest (and is expected to according to the literature).